Stage Door Productions

 Q: How much are tickets and when can I purchase them?

-A: All tickets are Pay What You Can and is general seating.
+A: All tickets are Pay What You Can and general seating.
 We do not sell tickets early and they are sold on a first come, first served basis.
 Tickets go on sale right before the performance.
 You pay what you can afford.
 All proceeds go to support SDP programming and help to keep all performances Pay What You Can.

 Q: Does SDP provide my camper with food and drink for snacks and lunch?

 A: No. We ask that all campers bring their own snacks and lunch.
 We recommend that your student has enough food to last them a long and active day.
 Please make sure that your child eats before coming to camp as it can be a while before their first break.
 We also highly encourage that you supply your child with a water bottle.
 Please make sure that all bags, containers, and water bottles are clearly labeled.
+All SDP Camps are a PEANUT FREE.

 Q: Can I have food delivered for my child?
-What time do you schedule each snack and lunch break?

 Q: Can my child order food from the Kroc Café?